pedro-curto/DepChain/README.md

 - '5': spam messages (STATEs, WRITEs...)
 - '6': send wrong writes and accepts

-Afterwards (very important to be **paulo**, since it's the one that we have private and public keys for):
+Afterwards (very important to be **paulo** or some client that you generated the keys for), run the client:
 ```bash
 cd client
 mvn compile exec:java -Dexec.args="2000 paulo"